 Any SEO effort begins with keywords.
 No matter what else changes – and a lot does change in SEO – that is one thing that always remains the same.

-By researching keywords for popularity, search volume, and general intent, you can address the questions most people in your audience want answered, and so they are more likely to discover your content.
+By researching keywords for popularity, search volume, and general intent, you can address the questions most people in your audience want answering.
+So they are more likely to discover your content.

 Improve the Quality of Your Content